practicehelper/decisionlab/README.md

-# Business Simulation & Analytics Toolkit
+# decisionlab: Business Simulation & Analytics Toolkit

 Welcome to the repository for simulation-based teaching and analytics tools.